a1k0n/a1k0n.github.io/about.md

 ---
 I'm Andy Sloane and I write all kinds of software for a living and weird kinds of software for a hobby.
 I mainly work on big data and machine learning type things these days.
-I have a wife and two kids and a comfortable life in the SF Bay Area.

-I co-founded [Guild Software](https://vendetta-online.com/) long ago, and have since worked at Yahoo!, Google, and Spotify.
-Today I'm at a startup which is in stealth mode and am not considering other opportunities.
+I co-founded [Guild Software](https://vendetta-online.com/) long ago, and have since worked at Yahoo!, Google, Spotify, and Cisco.

 Email: [andy@a1k0n.net](mailto:andy@a1k0n.net)<br>
 Github: [github.com/a1k0n](https://www.github.com/a1k0n/)<br>